lfrank01/CircuitPython/CircuitPython_LCD/README.md

 ## Overview

 For the CircuitPython LCD assignment, there were several subtle parts that made the creation of the code difficult.
 Luckily, I had the help of my father, who happens to be a computer programmer.
-The goal of the assignment was to wire up an LCD so that when one button was pressed, a counter would move up by one, and when another button was pressed, the counter would move down by one.
+The goal of the assignment was to wire up an LCD so that when one wire was pressed, a counter would move up by one, and when another wire was pressed, the counter would move down by one.
+Furthermore, the counter was supposed to only go up after each press, and not continue to go up when holding down a wire.

 In order to accomplish this, there was a repository that contained LCD code suited for Metro Express and another repository that contained code to update the adafruit_bus_library.
-In this repository, there was a file named "i2c_pcf8574_interface.py."
-This file was missing an "import microcontroller," and one of the reasons that the code was not working was because of that.
+In the LCD repository, there was a file named "i2c_pcf8574_interface.py," which made the LCD backpack work.
+A key note was that the author of the file used a microcontroller library instead of time.sleep(), because it was more accurate; except, he forgot to include an import of the microcontroller library in his code, so the code did not work.

 That file is updated in [my repository.](https://github.com/lfrank01/CircuitPython/blob/main/CircuitPython_LCD/i2c_pcf8574_interface.py)

 The website [CircuiPython Read The Docs](https://readthedocs.org/projects/circuitpython/) was a helpful tool, as it allowed me to search for the libraries that were needed.

-Another reason that the code was not working could have been because the Metro MO Express did not have enough space.
-In the serial monitor, there would have likely been a message saying "memory allocation error."
-In order to solve this, Dr. Shields translated the (.py) files from the LCD repository into (.mpy) files.
-The (.mpy) file translates standard python code into micropython code, which compresses the data.
-In order to do this, there is a .mpy cross programm, though it is only available for Linux.
+Another note was that the Metro MO Express may not have had the memory to run the i2c code, among other large libraries such as capacitive touch.
+As a solution, Dr. Shields converted the (.py) libraries into (.mpy) files, which are compressed.
+This was a smart decision.
+However, I did not do it, because an (.mpy) file is not readable, and I wanted to be able to understand the libraries.

 ## Lessons Learned